-• MaineDOT completes the Section 4(f) process for projects with federal transportation funding.
-As part of the process, the local agency administering a project must provide design plans showing proposed right-of-way impacts.

-• Section 106 reviews (historic preservation) must be concluded before Section 4(f) documentation is approved by the U.S. Department of Transportation.
+- MaineDOT completes the Section 4(f) process for projects with federal transportation funding.
+The Local Agency administering a project must provide design plans showing proposed right-of-way impacts. - Section 106 reviews (historic preservation) must be concluded before Section 4(f) documentation is approved by the U.S. Department of Transportation.
 The right-of-way impacts must be provided as part of the review process.